sarthak-sarbahi/IPL_data_analysis_SQL/README.md

   * Check for all teams and rename duplicates if any ('Rising Pune Supergiants' to 'Rising Pune Supergiant')
 * **Exploratory Data Analysis** (**exploratory_data_analysis.sql**, **percent_toss_win_function.sql** & **percent_toss_winners_match_winners.sql**)
 ## Insights
 The insights that were obtained have been recorded in the **IPL data analysis insights.pdf** file.
-For a visulaing appealing report, please refer **IPL_Project_Report.pdf**.
+For a visually appealing report, please refer **IPL_Project_Report.pdf**.